Barracuda tornado, fish stampedes at Richelieu and a manta ray at Koh Bon – this was one of the best Similan liveaboard trips I’ve ever been on.

 Longnosed Emperorfish stampeding over barrel sponge with glassfish, Richelieu Rock, Similan Islands, Thailand, February 2025 © [email protected]

-So on this Similan liveaboard trip in February 2025 felt like I was finally getting payback for all my patience and near-misses in previous years.
+So on this Similan liveaboard trip in February 2025 it felt like I was finally getting payback for all my patience and near-misses in previous years.

 Pook and the jacks, Richelieu Rock, Similan Islands, Thailand, February 2025 © [email protected]

-To begin at the end, our final dive of the trip at Koh Bon delivered the best finale you could hope for – crystal clear visibility and a oceanic manta ray gliding in from the deep to hang out in Koh Bon bay, the easiest, most current-free spot on the entire dive site.
+To begin at the end, our final dive of the trip at Koh Bon delivered the best finale you could hope for – crystal clear visibility and an oceanic manta ray gliding in from the deep to hang out in Koh Bon bay, the easiest, most current-free spot on the entire dive site.
 (See more photos of the manta ray at Koh Bon).

 The manta moment followed on from the awesome encounters we’d had over the previous couple of days.